-The "typical" Archean mantle composition used in geochemical/geophysical modelling is a depleted garnet Iherzolite.
-This composition is derived from peridotite xenoliths in kimberlites, mainly from the SW Kaapvaal Craton, and a few from Siberia.
-However, most such "typical" Archean xenoliths have experienced repeated metasomatism, leading to a progression from dunite/harzburgite through "depleted" Iherzolite to "fertile" Iherzolite, mirroring the secular evolution of the SCLM as a whole.
-Similar refertilisation processes can be studied in situ in peridotite massifs (eg Western Norway, Lherz), showing the Iherzolites to be the product of melt infiltration into magnesian dunite/harzburgite protoliths.
-These rocks are poorly represented in the published xenolith record; the bias partly reflects the collecting of rocks useful for P-T studies, but also has a geological basis.
-High-resolution seismic tomography of Archean cratons shows high-Vs volumes surrounded and dissected by zones of lower Vs.

-The low-Vs parts can be modelled using the "typical" garnet lherzolite compositions, while the higher-Vs volumes require much more depleted rocks.
-In detail, kimberlites avoid the high-Vs volumes to preferentially follow older zones of fluid passage and metasomatism, hence biasing our "mantle sample" toward the metasomatic products.
-A revised estimate of the composition of "original" Archean SCLM yields a dunite/harzburgite with 49% MgO, 6.6% FeO, 0.4% Al2O3, 0.34% Cr2O3 and 0.2% CaO.
+The "typical" Archean mantle composition used in geochemical/geophysical modelling is depleted garnet lherzolite, derived mainly from peridotite xenoliths in kimberlites from the SW Kaapvaal Craton, and a few from Siberia.
+However, most such "typical" Archean xenoliths have experienced repeated metasomatism, leading to a progression from dunite/harzburgite through "depleted" lherzolite to "fertile" lherzolite, mirroring the secular evolution of the SCLM.
+Similar refertilisation processes can be studied in situ in peridotite massifs (eg Western Norway, Lherz), showing the lherzolites to be the product of melt infiltration into magnesian dunite/harzburgite protoliths.
+The most depleted rocks are poorly represented in the published xenolith record; the bias partly reflects the collecting of rocks useful for P-T studies, but also has a geological basis.
+High-resolution seismic tomography of Archean cratons shows high-Vs volumes surrounded and dissected by zones of lower Vs. The low-Vs parts can be modelled using the "typical" garnet lherzolite compositions, while the higher-Vs volumes require much more depleted rocks. detail, kimberlites avoid the high-Vs volumes to preferentially follow older zones of fluid passage and metasomatism, hence biasing our "mantle sample" toward the metasomatic products.
 Seismic tomography suggests that this material still underlies the bulk of Archean cratons to depths of 150-200 km, but is poorly sampled by kimberlites.
-Relict Archean mantle is also imaged as buoyant high Vp blobs in oceanic regions, a likely source for reported "recycled" geochemical signatures in some ocean island basalts, and providing evidence of mechanisms of continental breakup Hf-isotope data on zircons show that much Proterozoic crust, especially in cratonic areas, has Archean protoliths, suggesting that the underlying SCLM also was originally Archean.
+Relict Archean mantle is also imaged as buoyant high Vp blobs in oceanic regions, a likely source for reported "recycled" geochemical signatures in some ocean island basalts and providing evidence of mechanisms of continental breakup

+Hf-isotope data on zircons show that much Proterozoic crust, especially in cratonic areas, has Archean protoliths, suggesting that the underlying SCLM also was originally Archean.
 Seismic tomography shows high-Vs roots, requiring depleted compositions and low geotherms, under many of these areas; clearly juvenile Proterozoic belts (eg SW Scandinavia) do not have such roots.
 Re-Os isotopic data for the underlying mantle record similar events, indicating a linked tectonic history.
 These observations suggest that much of the observed secular evolution in SCLM composition reflects progressive reworking of buoyant Archean SCLM, rather than secular changes in the mechanisms of SCLM production.
-Seismic tomography suggests that 50% of existing continental crust is underlain by relict

-Archean SCLM, modified to varying degrees.
+Seismic tomography suggests that≥50% of existing continental crust is underlain by relict Archean SCLM, modified to varying degrees.
 This implies a much larger volume of originally Archean crust than currently accepted, and hence very high early crustal growth rates.